Waldemarch/VastAI_MailBot/README.md

+# VastAI_MailBot
-# VastAIBot - Email Monitoring
+ - Email Monitoring

 A Python bot that monitors your Vast.ai servers and sends email notifications about status changes, rentals, and pricing updates.